Plants for under trees

 It can be a challenge to establish plant cover under the canopy of large trees.
 Shade and lack of moisture are both problems in these conditions, but there are a number of plants that will tolerate these situations.

 Plants growing under tree canopies often suffer from poor growing conditions.
-In heavily shaded situations they not only struggle from lack of light, but may be deprived of moisture and nutrients because of strong competition from the trees.
+In heavily shaded situations they not only struggle from lack of light, but may be deprived of moisture and

 If your garden receives light shade or partial shade – perhaps receiving sunlight for two or three hours in early morning or late evening, there is a range of suitably shade-tolerant plants available, and with some summer moisture, it would be worth trying plants from our annuals, bulbs and perennials for shade and shrubs for shade pages.